 I once had the privilege of caring for a small, aging German lump of sugar named Mae Gabriel.
 Mae was in her late eighties.
 She still knew much of her German Bible and spent the day humming the hymns of her youth, though she could barely hear.

-Mae lived alone in a two-room house on her son-in-law's farm.
-Her prized possessions were a velvet leaf plant that had practically taken over her kitchen, dusty photos of her family on a bedroom bureau, and a skink that wandered out of the woods at dusk to eat scraps she put out on a cracked dinner plate.
+Mae lived alone in a two-room house on the farm of her son-in-law.
+Her prized possessions were a velvet leaf plant that had practically taken over her kitchen, dusty photos of her family on a bedroom bureau, and a skunk that wandered out of the woods at dusk to eat scraps she put out on a cracked dinner plate.
 In many ways you could consider Mae pitiable—even pathetic.
 But Mae Gabriel was a saint.
 She taught me as much about prayer as anyone I have ever known.

 Then she told me how she prayed.

 "First, I prayed that God's will would be done," she said with a determined nod of her head.

 "Then I prayed again and again that the Lord would heal my husband.
 But I also prayed that if He needed to take Frank, my God would give me the strength to bear it."
 Then in the midst of Mae's tears, a beautiful smile lit up her whole face as though her heart were shining through.
 She simply said, "And He did.
 God gave me the strength to bear it."